naimo84/node-red-contrib-dyson-purelink/README.md

 ### node explanation:

+The action can be defined in the node properties or can be in the msg.payload.action.

+Possible values are:

+- getTemperature
+- getAirQuality
+- getRelativeHumidity
+- getFanStatus
+- getFanSpeed
+- getRotationStatus
+- getAutoOnStatus
+- setRotation
+- setFanSpeed
+- turnOn
+- turnOff

+For setRotation and setFanSpeed additionally msg.payload.rotation and msg.payload.speed must be set.

 ### Configuration:

+- E-Mail: dyson E-Mail
+- Password: dyson Password
+- Country: Country-Code (US,DE,AT,GB,...)

 ## :scroll: The MIT License
 Permission is hereby granted, free of charge, to any person obtaining a copy